-Measuring the success of a community engagement process is tricky as it is dependent on a range of factors.
-In planning your community engagement process, it is imperative to undertake a comprehensive business case review aligned to your identified stakeholder groups.
-With the emergence of organisations placing community building and community engagement strategies at the heart of decision making (rightly so!), there are two basic principles to consider:
+Measuring the success of a community engagement process is diverse as it is dependent on a range of factors.
+In planning your community engagement process it is imperative to undertake a comprehensive business case review aligned to your identified stakeholder groups.
+With an emergence of organisations placing (rightly so!) community building and community engagement strategies at the heart of decision making, there are two really basic principles to consider:

-- Promote via diverse communication channels to ensure you reach all stakeholders and that no one can ever say ‘I never knew about this project’ post-consultation
+- Promote via diverse communication channels to ensure you reach all stakeholders and that not one can ever say ‘I never new about this project’ post consultation

 - Enable strategic engagement methods so there is no barrier to stakeholders in participating in discussions and providing their feedback